dominikpanzer/RESULT-for-ABAP/README.md

 :white_check_mark: when the method `WITH_METADATA` is called twice with different keys `( key = "name" value = "David Hasselhoff" ) ( key = "name2" value = "David Hasselhoff" )`, both values get stored
 :white_check_mark: when the method `WITH_METADATA( key = "name" value = value )` and value a structure, a structure will be returned by get_metadata( name ).
 :white_check_mark: update the docs :japanese_ogre:
-:white_check_mark: when `COMBINE_WITH_ONE` gets called with two failures, both error messages get stored
+:white_check_mark: when `COMBINE_WITH` gets called with two failures, both error messages get stored
-:white_check_mark: when `COMBINE_WITH_MULTIPLE` gets called with tow failures, both error messages get stored
+:white_check_mark: when `COMBINE_WITH_THESE` gets called with tow failures, both error messages get stored
 :white_check_mark: when `GET_ERROR_MESSAGES` gets called for an FAILURE with two error messages, it returns two error messages
 :white_check_mark: when `GET_ERROR_MESSAGE` gets called on a FAILURE it returns only the first error message
 :white_check_mark: `HAS_MULTIPLE_ERROR_MESSAGES` returns false when there is no error_message for a FAILURE